theimowski/SuaveMusicStoreTutorial/en/remove_with_ajax.md

 - this handler should not be invoked with `NoSession`, `never` prevents from unwanted requests
 - the same happens, when someone tries to invoke `removeFromCart` for `albumId` not present in his cart (Db.getCart returns `None`)
 - if proper cart has been found, `Db.removeFromCart` is invoked, and
 - an inline portion of HTML is returned.
-Note that we don't go through our `html` helper function here like before, but instead return just the a part that `script.js` will inject into the "container" div on our page with AJAX.
+Note that we don't go through our `html` helper function here like before, but instead return just the a part that `script.js` will inject into the "main" div on our page with AJAX.

 This almost concludes the cart feature.
 One more thing before we finish this section: